-Environment - Climate Change Rationale BG supports the objectives of the Paris Agreement and is a signatory to the United Nations Principles for Responsible Investment ("UN PRI").
+Environment - Pollution and Waste Rationale BG supports the objectives of the Paris Agreement and is a signatory to the United Nations Principles for Responsible Investment ("UN PRI").
 Reduction in GHG emissions is therefore an important engagement theme for the firm.
-Action taken Analyst in charge of the position establishes dialogue with Investor Relations and Management to explain the need for the company to establish a clear GHG emissions reduction plan and have it voted by shareholders.
+Action taken The analyst in charge of the position establishes dialogue with Investor Relations and Management to explain the need for the company to establish a clear GHG emissions reduction plan and have it voted by shareholders.
 BG joined "Say on Climate" in 2021 and will join other investors in voting favorably to shareholder resolutions requesting such course of action.
-In 2023, we engaged with firms such as KCA Deutag, Aramark and Zalando.
+In 2024, we engaged with firms such as Elis.
 Outcomes Establishment or improvements in GHG emissions reduction plans.